eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 **Basic Ideas for the Algorithm**

-We will look at the basic ideas of the algirithm on the same example loop, which we unroll twice (`4x` unrolled).
+We will look at the basic ideas of the algorithm on the same example loop, which we unroll twice (`4x` unrolled).
 ```
 for (int j = 0; j < N; j++) { data[i] = 2 * data[i]; }
 ```